 The City will continue its longstanding commitment to addressing the capital rehabilitation/renovation needs of the Continuum's emergency shelters.
 The City seeks to budget the greater of its Hold Harmless amount (\$582,812) or 60 percent of the grant annually to shelter rehabilitation/essential services and street outreach activities.
 The City will issue an RFP for rehabilitation/renovation projects and anticipates assisting 1-2 shelters.
 Projects must be located in the City or Hennepin County serving Minneapolis families and individuals.
-ESG funds may also be used for furniture, security systems and/or equipment in a new construction, positive conversion or renovation/rehabilitation project consistent with compliance with Minneapolis Consolidated Plan and applicable HUD regulations.
+ESG funds may also be used for furniture, security systems and/or equipment in a new construction, positive conversion or renovation/rehabilitations.
 The City does not fund any other operating costs as defined under §576.102(3) with its formula ESG however the City has temporarily determined to use its ESG-CV funding to support shelter operations.
 The City also allows for emergency shelter essential services in the form of case management as an allowable use and priority of its formula ESG funds.
 Fuller details on essential services are provided in the Appendix with the Emergency Solutions Grant program description.